Page last updated:

 The Cloud Controller database has been tested with Postgres and MySQL.

-To stage and run apps, Cloud Foundry manages and stores the following types of binary large object (blob) files:
+To stage and run apps, CF manages and stores the following types of binary large object (blob) files:

 |Blob Type||Description||Location in Blobstore|